 To maintain a strong capital base, the Company identifies, assesses, manages and monitors the various risk sources it faces in the course of business both currently and as anticipated over the life of its insured obligations.
 This process culminates in an assessment of the capital necessary to maintain solvency at the threshold targeted by senior management given the Company's risk profile.
 Surplus capital may be paid out in dividends, subject to statutory limitations as defined by the Insurance Act.
 All dividends are at the discretion of the Board and subject to Board approval and the Company will only consider amounts in excess of the Company's enhanced capital requirement plus sufficient excess to satisfy applicable internal and regulatory target capital requirements.
-In 2023, the Company paid dividends of \$0.8 million.
+In 2024, the Company paid dividends of \$97.4 million.

 With respect to the liquidity of its capital base, the Company has a low tolerance for liquidity risk and manages to that level of risk by maintaining a liquid high quality investment portfolio with a duration that is shorter than the duration of its insurance liabilities.
 Given the Company's low tolerance for liquidity risk and the contingent and generally long-tail nature of its insurance exposures, the Company is willing to assume a modest amount of market risk as part of its strategy of minimizing liquidity risk.
-Specific investment guidelines are provided to the Company's outside investment manager, setting forth single risk and asset category limits, duration guidelines and rating standards.
-The outside investment manager may purchase only a small amount of securities rated lower than BBB- by S&P or Baa3 by Moody's, and then only those securities rated no lower than B by S&P or B2 by Moody's and subject to certain other specific requirements.
+Specific investment guidelines are provided to the Company's outside investment managers, setting forth single risk and asset category limits, duration guidelines and rating standards.
+The outside investment managers may not purchase any securities rated lower than BBB- by S&P or Baa3 by Moody's.
 Deviation from these investment guidelines may arise on an exception basis where the Company is managing its exposure to impaired insured transactions.
 Investment guidelines are discussed in more detail in Section iii.b Market Risk.